macoutouly/Classif_01092105/README.md

 # Requirements
 I am using ANACONDA python distribution :

 * python 2.7
 * numpy 1.9.2
 * matplotlib 1.4.3
 * scikit learn 1.16.1

 I have added fuzzywuzzy to the distribution (https://github.com/seatgeek/fuzzywuzzy)

 # IMPORT METADATAS

 First I wanted to add column names on top of each column.
-Not wanting to modify the metadata file (census_income_metadata.txt) I have struggled quite a bit with this initial task.
+Not wanting to modify the metadata file (census_income_metadata.txt).
+I have struggled quite a bit with this initial task.

 I have faced problems such as discrepancy between informations, peace of informations along the file, differently orthographed descriptions, unused column...

 I have created a ParseMetadata class to which you give the filename you want to parse.
 Informations such as line number are hard coded for now.